jatinydav557/RAG-QnA-conv-app/README.md

 HF_TOKEN=your_huggingface_token
 ```

-Groq API key is entered inside the Streamlit UI at runtime.
+🟡 Note: Your Groq API key is securely entered at runtime via Streamlit input — not saved in `.env`.

 ---